andrewgiuliani/PyGrid2D/README.md

 ## Citing
 If you find this code useful in your work, you can cite it with

-Giuliani, Andrew and Berger, Marsha.
-"A state redistribution method for discontinuous Galerkin methods on curvilinear embedded boundary grids".
+Giuliani, Andrew.
+"A two-dimensional stabilized discontinuous Galerkin method on curvilinear embedded boundary grids".

 ## 📓&nbsp; License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)